-Payment Processors are the technical glue that handle the transmission of transactions.
+Technically speaking, Payment Processors are the technical glue that handle the transmission of transactions.
 They maintain the computer network that facilitates communications between your Merchant Account Provider and the banks.
 Processors do not directly work with businesses.
 They are chosen by your provider’s bank.

 Payment gateways are systems that facilitate the transfer of information between a payment portal and a processor, making it easier to process transactions.
 They typically store records of all transactions and automate advanced features like recurring billing and batching.
 Gateways can work directly with businesses or through a credit card processing provider.

 Facilitators have one merchant account they lend out for businesses to use.
 They typically do not directly deposit funds into a business's bank accounts, but will if requested.
 Facilitators offer an alternative option for small businesses that are just getting started or are processing low volume.

 How to Navigate the Credit Card Processing Landscape

 Every middleman benefits when a card is processed.
 The design makes your business run more efficiently, but you pay a markup for each added payment processor providing a service.
 Steer clear of the complexity and expense by choosing an all-in-one solution: one bill, one point of contact, and one support center.
 Although some companies offer these end-to-end services, they are rare.
 Keep an eye out for an integrated solution from an all-in-one provider to ensure smooth, efficient and low-cost credit card processing for your business.